jmooring/hugo-docs/content/en/content-management/content-adapters.md

 ```

 > [!note]
-> Note that the `Site` returned isn't fully built when invoked from the content adapters; if you try to call methods that depends on pages, e.g. `.Site.Pages`, you will get an error saying "this method cannot be called before the site is fully initialized".
+> Note that the `Site` returned isn't fully built when invoked from the content adapters; if you try to call methods that depends on pages, e.g., `.Site.Pages`, you will get an error saying "this method cannot be called before the site is fully initialized".

 ### Store

 Returns a persistent "scratch pad" to store and manipulate data.
 The main use case for this is to transfer values between executions when [EnableAllLanguages](#enablealllanguages) is set.
-See [examples](/methods/page/store/).
+See [examples](/docs/reference/methods/page/store/).

 ```go-html-template {file="content/books/_content.gotmpl"}
 {{ .Store.Set "key" "value" }}